How to improve your TV sound in 4 easy steps

 Improve your TV’s audio further with the best 2.1 channel soundbar and subwoofer set-up.
 Slightly more expensive, but well worth it as it will provide a more complete audio field, whether you’re enjoying music or listening to dialogue.

 As you can place the subwoofer out of the way, your minimalist look won’t be spoilt yet your viewing experience will be immeasurably improved.

 #3 Connect your TV to Bluetooth speakers or headphones

-Most newer TV models make it simple to connect to a Bluetooth speaker or headphones.
+Most newer TV models make it simple to connect to a wireless speaker or headphones via Bluetooth.
 You will need to select the right option on your TV’s sound menu as the default will be set to use the built-in speakers.
 Once you’ve changed it to Bluetooth, you’ll need to pair your device.

 On some TVs, you might need to pair the Bluetooth device first, before it appears as an available device in the sound output menu.
 So it might take you a few minutes to get the two devices to communicate.